-Join the Reds to turn back the clock throughout the 2019 season with a series of 15 different throwback uniforms.
+Join the Reds to turn back the clock throughout the 2019 season with a series of 15 different throwback uniforms, presented by St. Elizabeth Healthcare.
 It's your chance to see a history of Reds threads all year long!
 Reds Authentics will be your source to take home some of these game-used caps, jerseys and more.
 Be sure to visit the Reds Authentics booth on Retail Row at Great American Ball Park or visit reds.com/Authentics for updates.

 1911 Road - The 1911 season was one of several years in the first two decades of the 20th century that the Reds adopted a blue denim color scheme for its road uniforms.
 While the Reds limited the all-blue look to this relatively compressed time period, the club's incorporation of a blue shade into its uniform color scheme recurred frequently into the mid-1960s.